harryfrzz/Aura/README.md

 * **Clock customisation** - Users can change the fonts of the clock to any of the fonts that are given in the extension.
 * **Clock format changer** - Users can change the clock format to 12 hour or 24 hour according to their preference.
 * **Date format changer** - Users can change the date format from Normal format ie; Wednesday,19 June or the text format ie; It’s Wednesday.
+* **Date & Time placement changer** - Users can change the placement of the date & time info.
+* **Date & Time color changer** - Users can change the color of the date & time.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="[https://github.com/harryfrzz/Aura/blob/main/Screenshots/home-main-features.png]">